Andrej1A/Start-Machine-Learning/README.md

 When you would like to make your Kubeflow available through a domain name, follow the next steps.

-1. First of all you should create an DNS A-Record on your nameserver which points to your public ip of your server.
+1. First of all you should create a DNS A-Record on your nameserver which points to your public ip of your server.

 2. Create a file on your server `ingress_www.yourdomain.com.yaml`: